- About Us

 Barbara attended Brigham Young University (BYU), where she sparkled as one of the original Cougarettes, and there met J. Warren Davis of Idaho Falls, Idaho, recently returned from war in the South Pacific.
 After Warren’s mission in the Eastern States for The Church of Jesus Christ of Latter-day Saints, the two were married for eternity in the Mesa Arizona Temple on August 19, 1949.

-After graduating from BYU, Warren attended graduate school at the University of California (Berkeley) and the University of California San Francisco School of Dentistry.
-While the first of Barbara and Warren’s seven children was born during their time in Provo, the subsequent six arrived in California, where the couple had settled and were raising their family; first in San Francisco, and then in San Jose, where Warren had established his practice.
+The first of Barbara and Warren’s seven children, a son, was born during their time in Provo.
+After Warren’s graduation from BYU, the young family moved west, where Warren attended graduate school at the University of California (Berkeley) and the University of California San Francisco School of Dentistry.
+Barbara and Warren’s subsequent six children arrived while in California, where the couple had decided to settle and raise their family; first in San Francisco, and then in San Jose, where Warren had established his practice.

 Throughout their time in The Golden State, Barbara thoroughly enjoyed hosting dinner parties, served in many callings in the church, and was president of the local chapter of the Daughters of the Utah Pioneers.
 She also loved to travel, especially recalling a trip to the Mediterranean and The Holy Land, and visits to church history sites in Missouri, Illinois, and elsewhere.
 In 1995, Warren sold his practice, and Barbara and Warren retired to Provo.
 Of their sunset years together, Barbara would remark that she and Warren served missions as caregivers for their elderly mothers, and on campus at BYU, where Warren served on the high council of a BYU stake, and Barbara provided guidance for the various young Relief Society presidencies.